 Tips for Rolling

 The major tip for rolling is you want even cookies.
 I like to aim for between 1/4inch and 1/2inch.
 The more even your cookies are, the more even they will bake!
-One tip I have is to look at how high the dough is compared to the cookie-cutter you intend to use.
+A good rule of thumb is whether your cookie cutter can cut them without dough coming up over top.

 Don’t worry too much about over rolling, but definitely keep the flour coating your rolling surface because the dough sticks easily!